nimaid/GLaDOS-TTS/README.md

 `conda run -n glados python speak_console.py`

 There is a fixed delay between messages.
-By default this is `0.5` seconds, but you can change it with the `-d`/`--delay` parameter.
+By default this is `0.5` seconds, but you can change it with the `-d`/`--delay` parameter followed by the number of seconds you'd like the delay to be.

 There is an automatic greeting message that plays on startup.
-You can change this with the `-g`/`--greeting` parameter.
+You can change this with the `-g`/`--greeting` parameter followed by your greeting message.

 You can also completely disable the greeting message with the `-ng`/`--no-greet` flag.